 It’s debatable whether this is correct or not, but there’s no doubt that more practice increases your chance of being a success in whatever field you choose.

-Outliers also looks at how people become successful due to factors that they had no control.
-The month they were born, where they were born, these all factor into how we can become successful in one field and not in others.
+Outliers also looks at how people become successful due to factors they had no control over.
+The month they were born, and where they were born, all factor into how we can become successful in one field and not in others.

-Malcolm Gladwell’s book is an interesting read and one I recommend if you want to learn about how to be successful and the counter-intuitive ways that it often happens.
+This book by Malcolm Gladwell is an interesting read and one I recommend if you want to learn about how to be successful and the counter-intuitive ways that it often happens.

 As much as we like success to be a story of rags to riches, which is often what Hollywood shoves down our throats, the reality is a little different.